The Latest from the ABM Experts

 Tip: Meaningful engagement is about quality, not just quantity.
 For example, you might consider an account “meaningfully engaged” when 4 individuals visit 8 product pages on your website.
 This will be your threshold for turning target accounts into engaged accounts.

-Target Account Opportunities: Target accounts that are in an active sales cycle
+Target Account Opportunities: Accounts on a sales target list that are in an active sales cycle

 Won Target Accounts: Target accounts with closed-won deals — the ultimate goal!

 Account Based Marketing Funnel

 Account based marketing (ABM), also known as deal based marketing or key account marketing, differs from traditional lead-based marketing in important ways.
 It is becoming popular because the old methods don’t work as well as they once did.
 However, in order to be successful, it is important to understand the principles of account based marketing.

 ABM itself is constantly changing as users find ways to tweak it for even better performance.
 Account based marketing 2020 therefore looks a bit different from account based marketing 2019, and 2019’s version isn’t quite the same as 2018’s rendition.

 Because there are notable differences when you compare account based marketing vs lead generation, the account based marketing funnel is also different.
 With the ABM funnel, focus is placed on metrics that actually indicate progress, rather than numeric targets that only look good on paper.

 Account based marketing 2021 best practices are set up not with blindly-chosen targets in mind, but instead, they are based on key indicators that accounts are moving towards becoming actual customers.
 Each account is seen as a “market of one,” rather than just a statistic.
 Therefore, ABM funnels avoid counting things like total numbers of leads, and instead put attention on where each prized prospect is on the path to becoming a customer.